-ivory tower: a state of privileged seclusion or separation from the facts and practicalities of the real world
+The phrase ivory tower denotes a state of privileged seclusion or separation from the facts and practicalities of the real world.

 This phrase is a loan translation from French tour d’ivoire.
 In À M. Villemain, from Pensées d’août (August Thoughts – 1837), the French poet and critic Charles Augustin Sainte-Beuve (1804-69), contrasting the French poet, playwright and novelist Victor Hugo (1802-85) with the French poet, playwright and novelist Alfred de Vigny (1797-1863), used tour d’ivoire to describe Vigny’s seclusion in a turret room as well as his preoccupation with inspiration unconnected with practical matters (the word ivory connotes both purity and incorruptibility – see footnote):